i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - TM  60 - Drain Punch
     - TM  61 - Will-O-Wisp
     - TM  62 - Silver Wind
-    - TM  63 - Embargo
+    - TM  63 - Embargo - Found in Trick House - Puzzle 2 (Can be retrieved from Trick Master after finishing all 8 puzzles)
-    - TM  64 - Explosion
+    - TM  64 - Explosion - Given by tutor in Pacifidlog Town.=
-    - TM  65 - Shadow Claw
+    - TM  65 - Shadow Claw - Found in Trick House - Puzzle 3 (Can be retrieved from Trick Master after finishing all 8 puzzles)
     - TM  66 - Payback
-    - TM  67 - Recycle
+    - TM  67 - Recycle - Found in Trick House - Puzzle 2 (Can be retrieved from Trick Master after finishing all 8 puzzles)
     - TM  68 - Giga Impact
     - TM  69 - Rock Polish
-    - TM  70 - Dazzling Gleam 📕 (Flash is an HM)
+    - TM  70 - Dazzling Gleam 📕 (Flash is an HM) - Found in Trick House - Puzzle 6 (Can be retrieved from Trick Master after finishing all 8 puzzles)
     - TM  71 - Stone Edge
     - TM  72 - Avalanche
     - TM  73 - Thunder Wave
-    - TM  74 - Gyro Ball
+    - TM  74 - Gyro Ball - Found in Trick House - Puzzle 4 (Can be retrieved from Trick Master after finishing all 8 puzzles)
     - TM  75 - Swords Dance
     - TM  76 - Stealth Rock
     - TM  77 - Psych Up